20 Questions for Politial Candidates

 An analogy.

-A piece of sci-fi or fantasy fiction can be a good book, tv show or movie with the same humor, emotion, characters or dramas as “serious” drama.
+Science fiction can also stand up against other genres on its own.
+A piece of sci-fi or fantasy fiction can be as good a book, tv show or movie with the same humor, emotion, characters and a look at the human condition as “serious” drama.
+Science fiction and fantasy can be effective metaphors for what is happening in our culture or politics.

 We Need a New Political Label